 S1: 93% | S2: 61% | S3: 73% | S4: 80% | Overall weighted average: 83%

-In between that, it’s business, in terms of the Big Pharma legal case that Billy has been drafted in to lead, and it’s personal, as Billy tries to resolve his personal conflicts by confronting the hatred he feels towards his dead father, the ongoing feud with his former business partner, and the strained relationship with his estranged daughter.
+In between all that, it’s business, in terms of the Big Pharma legal case that Billy has been drafted in to lead, and it’s personal, as Billy tries to resolve his personal conflicts by confronting the hatred he feels towards his long-dead father, the ongoing feud with his former business partner, and the strained relationship with his estranged daughter.

-You may well find that trying to make head or tail of what is going on is too taxing a task to perform without being administered a big dose of Trimadone, the powerful painkilling opioid that forms the basis of the legal thread of the story.
+You may well find that trying to make head or tail of what is going on is too taxing a task to perform without being administered a strong dose of Trimadone, the powerful painkilling opioid that forms the basis of the legal thread of the story.

-But before I understood what was going on in general this season, I might have been inclined to quote another line from the show: “The fact that I don’t know what the problem is, is the problem.”
+But before I understood what was going on this season, I might have been inclined to quote another line from the show: “The fact that I don’t know what the problem is, is the problem.”
 But that line is, again ironically, from one of the smoothest sequences in the entire story.

 The sequence in question, that takes place at the beginning of Episode 4, is a continuous action shot clocking in at five minutes in length, reinforcing this season’s Hitchcockian slant.
-The uninterrupted take follows Billy from the lobby of Margolis & True, into the lift and up fifteen floors, through the office and into a client meeting, via a detour to quiz his colleague on her motives for bringing him to San Francisco, then following his colleague who goes on a detour to be quizzed by her needy birth mother who is waiting uninvited in her office, only to arrive at the client meeting moments after Billy has settled for just under a billion dollars.
+The uninterrupted take follows Billy from the lobby of Margolis & True, into the lift, up fifteen floors, through the office and into a client meeting, via a detour to quiz his colleague on her motives for bringing him to San Francisco, then following his colleague who goes on a detour to be quizzed by her needy birth mother who is waiting uninvited in her office, only to arrive at the client meeting moments after Billy has settled for just under a billion dollars.
 Phew!
-It made me want to grab a bit of Rope (the 1948 film) to prolong the suspense.
+It made me want to grab a bit of rope (the 1948 film) to prolong the suspense.